wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/file-processing.md

 ### Analyzing the output

-In this sample, the ESB listens on a local file system directory.
-When a file is dropped into the `         in        ` directory, the ESB picks this file.
+In this sample, the MI listens on a local file system directory.
+When a file is dropped into the `         in        ` directory, the MI picks this file.

 1. Make sure the file appears in the `          out         ` directory.
-2. The ESB inserts the records from the text file to the database.
+2. The MI inserts the records from the text file to the database.
 Make sure the data is in the info table.
 The following screenshot displays the content of the `          test.info         ` table with the data from the file.